spectre-app/www/content/about.md

 - On February 10th, 2018 began the major effort of rewriting and modernizing the solution, forming the foundation for scaling up the product.

 - November 2019, the product was rebranded and major internal effort was put into bringing the original `Master Password` solution to the mass market.

 - The first alpha version of `Spectre` was made available to beta testers on November 21th, 2020.

+- As the first public launch, `Spectre` comes to iPhone and iPad on October 31st, 2021.